niwatorrri/niwatorrri.github.io/_posts/2019-11-26-google-internship-i.md

 ### 11.13 Second host matching interview & Two interview results

 Same process as before, but I felt like this host was less enthusiastic than the first one.
 Out of courtesy, I still asked them about the details of the project.
-In the afternoon after I finished the second interview, my recruiter seemed very eager to contact me: they even called me on the phone.
-I was in a class and so I texted them I would be able to talk an hour later.
+In the afternoon after I finished the second interview, my recruiter seemed very eager to contact me: they even called me directly on the phone instead of sending emails!
+I was in a class, so I texted them I would be able to talk an hour later.

 Well, guess what, it's great news!
 My recruiter told me that two hosts both wanted to move forward with me, and I'm facing three decisions: a) choose the first host; b) choose the second host; and c) wait for a third host and decide.
 I was so overwhelmed --- finally I got to have an offer!
 I just couldn't make a reasonable decision at that time, so I promised I would reply the next day.
 They agreed, saying they are happy for me but cannot provide any suggestion on my decision.
-I thanked them and kind of drowned in this sudden crush of excitement and ecstasy.
+I thanked them and drowned in this sudden crush of excitement and ecstasy.

 ### 11.14 Reply decision